lamps24/Gradient-Descent-Example/README.md

 # python_gradient_descent
 Gradient descent using Python

-Demonstration of deriving PCA, Autoencoder, and Factorization, and how they all arrive at similar matrices.
+Simple Python demonstration of deriving PCA, Autoencoder, and Factorization.
+Also shows how they result in similar matrices when reduced to the same dimnensions.

 Section 1:
 Derives the first 10 principal components